getnikola/nikola/CONTRIBUTING.rst

 * While working, rebase instead of merging (if possible).
 You can use rebase instead of merge by default with ``git config pull.rebase true``.
 If rebases fail, you can just use ``git pull --no-rebase``.
-* We will probably squash your commits when merging the pull request.
+* We will squash your commits when merging the pull request.
 This means you don’t need to do this yourself (and it’s easier for us to review pull requests which don’t squash things on their own).
 * **Make sure documentation is updated** — at the very least, keep docstrings